Dk-21/MRI_Classification_App/README.md

   2. [Create and train](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier) a classifier with the Custom Vision Service on Microsoft Azure Cognitive Services.
 You must choose a "compact" domain such as **General (compact)** to be able to export your classifier.
 If you have an existing classifier you want to export instead, convert the domain in "settings" by clicking on the gear icon at the top right.
 In setting, choose a "compact" model, Save, and Train your project.

-  3. Export your model by going to the Performance tab.
+  3. We have exported our model by going to the Performance tab.
 Select an iteration trained with a compact domain, an "Export" button will appear.
 Click on *Export* then *TensorFlow Lite* then *Export.* Click the *Download* button when it appears.
 A *.zip* file will download that contains all of these three files:
       - TensorFlow model (`.tflite`)
       - Labels (`.txt`)
       - Export manifest file (`cvexport.manifest`).